BARTONELLA AND CAT SCRATCH DISEASE

 THE HUMAN DISEASE

-If the patient does not have a competent immune system, one of several much more serious syndromes can result.
+If the patient does not have a competent immune system (in other words, they are very old, very young, debilitate from another condition etc.), one of several much more serious syndromes can result.
 The infection goes deeper into the body causing spleen enlargement, and potentially encephalitis, heart valve infection, and other conditions.
-These syndromes may be observed rarely in people who are immunocompetent.
+These syndromes are still rare even in people who are immunocompetent.

 For more detail on the Cat Scratch Disease in humans we recommend: